 Learn more about Big Astronomy and to find out more about the release of the show and activities.

-Outreach Resources - Explore Big Astronomy Toolkits, created by the ASP in both English and Spanish.
+Outreach Resources - Explore Big Astronomy Toolkits created by the ASP in both English and Spanish, as well as Blind and Low Vision kits created in 2023

 Press release about the Premiere film.